satan004/Exercise-_Algorithm/README.md

 ```
 ## Exercise 7
 ### **Count** Even numbers
+- loops through the list arr and prints the values that are even
 ```Python
 arr = [5, 7, 8, 4, 3]
 for value in arr: